 Similarly, we preprocessed the image, including closing and binarization, to get the target of the detection.
 Then, the distance between the wire and the metal claw is measured.
 If the distance is not within the normal range, it is determined that the wire position is abnormal, and vice versa.

-The specific steps of the measurement distance method based on pixel statistics are as follows:
+The specific steps of the measurement distance method based on pixel statistics are as follows.

 Step-1: Calculate the number of white pixels in each column of the ROI, using the pixel statistics method proposed above.